Veskel01/nest-up-elastic-client/README.md

 }
 ```

 Each document may have its own properties, which will be entered in the mappings object in the index.
-To do that decorate selected properties with `@Property()` decorator
+To do that decorate selected properties with `@Property()` decorator.
+If you do not want to set your own properties - do not use the decorator `@Property()`

 ```typescript
 @ElasticDocument({